 The Designated Reviewer can make the following determinations:

 - The activity does not meet either the definition of research as specified under 45 CFR 46.102 (l) or the definition of clinical investigation as specified in 21 CFR 56.102 (l).

 - The activity is research but does not involve human subjects 45 CFR 102 (e)(1) or 21 CFR 56.102(e).

 In making this determination, the following are used as references:

 OHRP Decision Chart

-The IRB reviewer refers to the OHRP’s decision Chart #1 "Is An Activity Research Involving Human Subjects?"
+The Designated Reviewer refers to the OHRP’s decision Chart #1 "Is An Activity Research Involving Human Subjects?"

 - Any use of a drug or medical device not approved by the FDA, regardless of the presence of an IND or IDE.